-The profitability of the Company's operations, if established, will be dependent upon the market price of mineral commodities.
+The profitability of the Company's royalty interest, if established, will be dependent upon the market price of mineral commodities.
 Mineral prices fluctuate widely and are affected by numerous factors beyond the control of the Company.
 The level of interest rates, the rate of inflation, world supply of mineral commodities, consumption patterns, forward sales by producers, production, industrial and jewelry demand, speculative activities and stability of exchange rates can all cause significant fluctuations in prices.
 Such external economic factors are in turn influenced by changes in international investment patterns, monetary systems and political development.
 The prices of mineral commodities have fluctuated widely in recent years.
-Current and future price declines could cause commercial production of the Company's properties to become impracticable.
+Current and future price declines could cause commercial production of the Company's royalty interest to become impractical.